RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

-In a fast-growing market like wall-mounted heat pumps in Montréal, Laval, Longueuil, the North Shore and the South Shore, choosing your installer is just as important as choosing the equipment itself.
-At AirGreen, we stress one fundamental point: every installer must be RBQ certified (Régie du bâtiment du Québec).
-This isn’t just an administrative detail—it’s a legal requirement with serious implications for your safety, insurance, eligibility for grants, and most importantly, the reliability of your HVAC installation.
+In a growing market like that of wall-mounted heat pumps in Montreal, Laval, Longueuil, on the North Shore and South Shore, choosing the installer is as crucial as choosing the equipment.
+At AirGreen, we emphasize a fundamental point: every installer must be RBQ certified (Régie du bâtiment du Québec).
+This is not just an administrative detail but a legal obligation with significant consequences for safety, insurance, grants, and above all, the reliability of your HVAC installation.

-The RBQ license is issued by a government authority that oversees construction and installation standards in Québec.
-It ensures that the company:
+The RBQ license is issued by a government body that regulates construction and installation standards in Quebec.
+It guarantees that the company:

 -